percona/portal-doc/docs/advisors/checks/replica_without_replication_slave_account.md

-# Users without replication grants
+# Replica without replication slave account

 ## Description
 If the master ever fails, you may want to use one of the slaves as the new master.
 An account with the REPLICATION SLAVE privilege must exist for a server to act as a replication master (so a slave can connect to it).